-When MFT protects a farm with a conservation easement, we make a commitment to the landowner that we will protect the conservation values of the property forever.
+When MFT protects a farm with an agricultural conservation easement, we make a commitment to the landowner that we will protect the conservation values of the property forever.
 MFT’s Stewardship Department is responsible for making sure that we uphold the promise we made to you to protect your farmland in perpetuity.
-MFT works with owners of conservation land to steward their properties into the future together.
+MFT works with owners of protected farmland to steward their properties into the future.

-The Stewardship team is responsible for monitoring and enforcing the terms of each of MFT’s conservation interests—conservation easements, deed restrictions, and third party interests.
+The Stewardship team is responsible for monitoring and enforcing the terms of each of MFT’s conservation interests—agricultural conservation easements, deed restrictions, and third party interests.
 Stewards accomplish these goals through regular monitoring visits to conservation properties, detailed recordkeeping, and fostering strong working relationships with landowners.

 MFT’s stewards are often the primary point of contact for all landowners with MFT conservation easements and work closely with landowners to build and maintain strong relationships.
 Stewards correspond with landowners as necessary throughout the year to provide interpretations of conservation easement language, respond to requests for approval, and work with landowners to exercise reserved rights such as establishing a Building Envelope.